drewheathens/Github-Search/README.md

 # **USAGE**

-All that's required of the user is to input quote, author name press add button, your quote and details will be displayed.
+All that's required of user is input name then press search me button, your profile and repositories will be displayed.

 # **TECHNOLOGIES USED**